Florida Cracker Trail

+History

+Events

-On November 20, 2000, the Florida Cracker Trail was selected as a Community Millennium Trail.
-The Millennium Trails is a partnership among the White House Millennium Council, the Department of Transportation, Rails-to-Trails Conservancy, the National Endowment for the Arts and other public agencies and private organizations.
-The goal of Millennium Trails is the creation of a nationwide network of trails that protect natural environment, interpret history and culture, and enhance alternative transportation, recreation and tourism.
+On 20 November 2000, the Florida Cracker Trail was selected as a Community Millennium Trail.
+The Millennium Trails is a partnership among the White House Millennium Council, the Department of Transportation, Rails-to-Trails Conservancy, the National Endowment for the Arts, and other public agencies and private organizations.
+The goal of Millennium Trails is the creation of a nationwide network of trails that protect the natural environment, interpret history and culture, and enhance alternative transportation, recreation, and tourism.

 An annual Cracker Trail ride is now held the last full week in February of each year.

 The ride begins at a site just east of Bradenton, Florida, and ends with a parade through downtown Ft.
 Pierce, Florida, a total of approximately 120 mi.
 Each day's ride is approximately 15 to 20 miles in length.
 The purpose of the ride is to draw attention to Florida's horse and cattle heritage.